depaulcdm/hw4-Tsanichara/SUBMISSION.md

 - [5 pts] A screen capture showing the version of Maven that you installed and its install directory.
 ![image](https://user-images.githubusercontent.com/47839828/154402836-120e79a0-afdf-4a15-bf80-df853b25a91b.png)

 - [10 pts] A screen capture showing a successful build using the Maven script.
+- Note: I had to change the java version in the file to 11 in order to get it to work.
 ![image](https://user-images.githubusercontent.com/47839828/154402867-b0b0df5e-7b86-4987-9787-cec5c6f1842a.png)

 - [5 pts] A screen capture showing a successful execution of the JAR file created from the Maven build.